GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 The SDG that this project aims to attain is Quality Education.
 This SDG is further described as follows:

-Goal 4: Quality Education - aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Goal 4: Quality Education: aspires to guarantee inclusive and equitable quality education and develop lifelong learning opportunities for everyone.

 This SDG is aligned with the comparative analysis between pre-pandemic education and today and its impact on learning.
 It will provide detailed information and a basis for a better education system.
 This framework will help the Philippine government address and comply with the lapses of the current educational system and its lack of quality education.